 - All teachers include the working scientifically statement in planning and learning objectives

-- All teachers follow the national curriculum scheme which is progress
+- All teachers follow the national curriculum scheme which is progressive

 - Pupils have science subject knowledge